In Partnership With Ed Moy, Former Director of the U.S. Mint, All Coin Labels are Hand-Signed.

 The Silver Eagle program began in 1986 as a way for the public to invest in silver, and the U.S. Mint also issued top-quality proof silver eagles.
 With numismatists, collectors and investors thirsty for different variations of Silver American Eagles, the United States Mint has been happy to oblige with their anniversary sets and special editions.

-Featured in NGC boxes and protective slab cases, this Silver Eagle Set includes a complete 32-coin set of the Silver Eagles from 1986 to 2020.
-In 2016, the U.S. Mint released proof versions of the coin with a lettered edge to commemorate the 30th anniversary of the Silver American Eagle.
+Featured in NGC boxes and protective slab cases, this Silver Eagle Set includes a complete set of the Silver Eagles from 1986 to 2023.
 Each coin contains 1 troy ounce of .999 fine pure Silver and are graded in perfect Proof 70 condition by NGC.

 This set features the proof collector versions of the official United States bullion coins and are only available in the one ounce size.
 American Eagle Silver Proof Coins from 1986 to 1992 were minted at the United States Mint at San Francisco bearing the "S" mint mark, 1993 to 2000 were minted at the United States Mint at Philadelphia bearing the "P" mint mark and 2001 to date minted at the United States Mint at West Point bearing the "W" mint mark.

 Note: Excludes the 1995 W Silver American Eagle PF70.
 The U.S. Mint did not produce Proof Silver American Eagle coins in 2009.